Eastern Shore of Virginia: History

+Geography

 The terrain is overall very flat, ranging from sea level to just 50 ft above sea level.
 It is characterized by sandy and deep soil.
 The weather in the area has temperate summers and winters, significantly affected by the Chesapeake Bay and the Atlantic Ocean.
 The rural area has long been devoted to cotton, soybean, vegetable and truck farming, and large-scale chicken farms.
 Since the late 20th century, vineyards have been developed in both counties, and the Eastern Shore has received recognition as an American Viticultural Area (AVA).

 The region has more than 78,000 acres of preserved parks, refuges, preserves and a national seashore and is a popular outdoor recreation destination for fishing, boating, hiking and kayaking.
 It is also an important birding hotspot along the Atlantic Flyway at the southernmost tip of the Delmarva Peninsula.
 There are public beaches at Cape Charles, Kiptopeke State Park, Savage Neck Dunes Natural Area Preserve, Tangier Island and the Chincoteague National Wildlife Refuge abutting the Assateague Island National Seashore.

 The area includes 70 miles of barrier islands, the longest chain of undeveloped barrier islands in the global temperate zone and a United Nations International Biosphere Reserve.
 At the northern end of the Atlantic side is the beach community of Chincoteague, famous for its annual wild pony roundup, gathered from Assateague Island.
 Wallops Flight Facility, a NASA space launch base, is located near Chincoteague.
 At the southern end of the Chesapeake Bay coast, the beach community of Cape Charles, a historic railroad town, is home to the Cape Charles Yacht Center, a super yacht service center.
 The town of Wachapreague on the Atlantic coast is a popular destination for fishing and guided trips out to the wild barrier islands.
 Onancock, a harbor town on the Chesapeake Bay, has a ferry service to Tangier Island, off the western shore in the Chesapeake Bay, during spring, summer and fall.

+Culture

-The Eastern Shore, geographically removed from the rest of Virginia, has had a unique history of settlement and development influenced by agriculture, fishing, tourism, and the Pennsylvania Railroad.
+Some maps of Virginia do not include the Eastern Shore.
+Encyclopedia Virginia's logo began depicting the region in 2018, after the inauguration of Ralph Northam, the second Governor of Virginia from the Eastern Shore.
+Geographically removed from the rest of Virginia, it has had a unique history of settlement and development influenced by agriculture, fishing, tourism, and the Pennsylvania Railroad.
 William G. Thomas describes the Eastern Shore during the late 19th and early 20th century as "a highly complex and interdependent landscape".
 He continues:

 It was a liminal place, a zone of interpenetration, where the settlement patterns, speech, demography, and political outcomes defined its place in the South but its engagement with technology and rapid transformation of the landscape betrayed other allegiances, motives, forces, and effects.